-- very high power with short exposure time, such as with strong laser printers eg Formlabs Form 2 & 3 tend to yield inferior mechanical properties (brittleness), lower elongation, tensile and flexural strength and higher rigidity "Young´s modulus" and HDT than lower power printers, such as LCD printers.
+- very high power with short exposure time, such as with strong laser printers eg Formlabs Form 2 & 3 tend to yield inferior mechanical properties (brittleness), lower elongation, tensile and flexural strength and higher rigidity "Young´s modulus" and HDT than lower power LCD printers.

 For unfilled 3D resin systems, the majority of 3D resins, HDT and Tg are often closely related.
-However, ceramic fillers, and reinforcements addtives and fillers increase the HDT making the materials stiffer whereas the Tg is not affected by these ingredients since it describes the softening of the polymer backbone itself.
+However, ceramic fillers, reinforcement additives, and fillers increase the HDT making the materials stiffer whereas the Tg is not affected by these ingredients since it describes the softening of the polymer backbone itself.